roboticsoutreach/smallpeice-docs/docs/simulator/setup.md

 There are a few common issues that you may encounter when setting up the simulator.
 You may receive a warning about your computer's GPU not being good enough, which can be ignored.

-If you see a message saying that Python cannot be found that looks similar to the image below, you need to rerun the setup script and check if there are any errors displayed.
+If you see a message saying that Python cannot be found that looks similar to the image below, you need to rerun the setup script and check if it displays any errors.

 ![Python not found](../assets/img/simulator/python-unfound.png)